 A Cyprus branch is under the provision of Companies Law, Cap.
 113 and is commonly adopted for commercial and marketing purposes.

 To operate as a branch of an overseas company in Cyprus, you have to appoint an authorized person.
-This person will take care of legal documents and notices on behalf of your company, as well as representing your company before courts and authorities.
+This person will take care of legal documents and notices on behalf of your company, as well as represent your company before courts and authorities.

 A Cyprus branch is subject to 12.5% Corporation Tax, but only on the income arising from within Cyprus, activities conducted outside of Cyprus will not be taxed.